Nephos/NephosRubyServer/README.md

 - Render: easier render content to the client.
 - Router: create a robust and simple routing system, with url variables.

-Features wich will not be provided by nephos-server:
+Features which will not be provided by nephos-server:

-- Templating (HTML with variables, loops, ...): It already exists and they are easy to implement.
+- Templating (HTML with variables, loops, ...): It already exists and it is easy to implement.
   - [Slim](DOCUMENTATION/TEMPLATING/SLIM.md)
-- Database orm and connector: It already exists and simple to implement
+- Database orm and connector: It already exists and simple to implement too.
   - [Sequel](DOCUMENTATION/DATABASE/SEQUEL.md)

 # Start